imgproxy/imgproxy/.devcontainer/README.md

 You can use [`air`](https://github.com/air-verse/air) for hot-reloading during development.
 Simply run: `go tool air`.

-Port `8081` is forwared to the host.
+Port `8081` is forwarded to the host.

 # Test images